How to Make WWWow with

 Conclusion: Shopify has more marketing tools that are included in the basic price and don’t require coding.

-Merchants with more advanced expectations may be tempted by the possibility to extend the shop’s functionality using an app.
+Merchants with more advanced expectations may be tempted by the possibility of extending the shop’s functionality using an app.
 How do Magento and Shopify solve this issue?

-Shopify App Store offers almost 7.5 thousand Shopify apps, both free and premium, covering the whole range of merchants’ needs, such as marketing, merchandising, analytics, shipping, store management, customer service, the sales process, and more.
+Creating Shopify apps is a lucrative opportunity for developers, as the Shopify App Store features almost 7.5 thousand apps, both free and premium, that cater to various aspects of e-commerce, such as marketing, merchandising, analytics, shipping, store management, customer service, the sales process, and more.

 shopify_app_development_